realA10001986/Time-Circuits-Display/README.md

 #### Manually switching to night-mode

 To toggle night-mode on/off manually, hold "4".
-(For firmware from 2022: To switch on night-mode manually, hold "4".
-To switch off night-mode, hold "5".)

 #### Scheduled night-mode